 Breakfast is available as an optional extra at the Junior School from 7.30am and school starts at 8.45 am.

-There is an Assembly on most days.
-There are two recess periods each day during which the girls may play sports, attend clubs, enjoy the apparatus or just have fun playing and chatting.
+There is an Assembly on Monday and Fridays and throughout the week, girls also have Form Time sessions and Hymn Practice.
+There are two recess periods each day during which the girls may play sports, attend clubs, enjoy the play equipment or just have fun playing and chatting.
 School lunch is self-service, and there is a wide and varied choice of food.

-From September 2018 the school day is changing to end at 3.50pm for all Junior School pupils.
+The school day ends at 3.50pm for all Junior School pupils.

-After school care is available in 'Tea and Prep' until 6.00pm at extra cost.
+After school care is available in 'Tea and Prep' until 6.00pm (5pm on Fridays) at extra cost.
 Girls can complete their homework and have a light tea in a supervised and secure environment.

 TRANSITION TO SENIOR SCHOOL